api3dao/airnode/packages/airnode-operation/README.md

 **Authorizations**

-`authorizations` - a key/value object where the key is the type of `authorization` and the value is an object containing a list of the authorized addresses for an endpoint id.
+`authorizations` - a key/value object where the key is the type of `authorization` and the value is an object containing a list of the authorized requester addresses for an `endpointId`.

-`authorizations.requesterEndpointAuthorizations.[endpointId]` - a key-value object where the key is the `endpointId` and the value is a list of the authorized addresses.
+`authorizations.[authorizationType].[endpointId]` - a key-value object where the key is the `endpointId` and the value is a list of the authorized addresses.
+The Airnode will skip fetching the authorization status from the chain for the included requester address and endpoint combinations.

 **Endpoints**